 Elephant and Ahipara Garlics (which are not ‘true’ garlics but have the same basic requirements need a larger planting spacing of around 15cm.
 Both Elephant and Ahipara Garlics produce bulbils (Elephant garlic around the base of the bulb and Ahipara both around the base of the bulb and also top set bulbils which form at the end of a long stem rising up from the bulb.
 Planting conditions required are the same as the cloves but they can be planted closer together.

 Keep beds free from weeds.
 Garlic is able to push through quite thick mulch so this would help with weed control and protect the bulbs from extreme weather conditions.
 In wet areas watch that the mulch is not allowing the ground to become too sodden – should this happen pull mulch away from plants.
+Our experience is that this can particularly be an issue if a thick hay mulch is used but does not occur with a partially composted ramial wood chip mulch.
 Foliar feed with fish and seaweed during Winter and early Spring but stop once bulbs start to enlarge or the flower stalks start to emerge.
 Don’t plant your garlic in the same bed every year, it needs to be on a 3 year cycle to prevent build up of fungal spores and other pests.
 Full sun and regular water during the months when the bulbs are developing is essential – stop watering when the tops begin to turn brown as the bulbs are now almost mature and watering can cause rotting at this point.

 Elephant garlic flower heads should be removed while young before they open to encourage good clove size and are excellent to eat.